wb14123/blog/jekyll/_posts/2012-12-10-Remove-Categories.markdown

 I removed categories from my blog today.
 I did this for some reasons:

-* I need paginate.
+* I need pagination.
 But there is no neat way to paginate in categories index.
 * I can focus on writing but not on thinking which category I choose for my new post.
 * Tags is enough.
 Though index by tags is not available now, I will figure out a way.
 * It keeps this site more simple!